Carmel Budiardjo: Activism

-Upon returning she founded Tapol to campaign for political prisoners in Indonesia, which took its name from the abbreviation of tahanan politik, or political prisoner in Indonesian.
+Upon returning she founded Tapol to campaign for political prisoners in Indonesia, which took its name from the abbreviation of tahanan politik (political prisoner in Indonesian).
 The organisation expanded its activities, and was prominent in getting out information on military activity and human rights violations in East Timor, invaded and occupied by Indonesia in 1975, as well as West Papua and Aceh.
-The Tapol Bulletin was a major source of information about the human rights situation in Indonesia under the New Order.
-She was also the author of a number of books on human rights and politics in Indonesia.
-The organisation remains active, with Budiardjo still playing a very important part in its activities until her death.